Kansas Turnpike: Tolling History

+The front and back of a ticket from the Kansas Turnpike, issued at the Southern Terminal on October 6, 2011.

 Prior to 2024, the turnpike used a ticket-based collection system.
-When entering the turnpike, either at one of the termini or at an interchange, a driver was issued a ticket which indicated the toll plaza at which they entered.
+When entering the turnpike, either at one of the termini or at an interchange, a driver was issued a ticket that indicated the toll plaza at which they entered.
 When leaving the turnpike, this ticket was used to determine the amount of the toll.
 If a motorist presented a ticket at the same toll plaza it was issued from, the KTA charged a "per-minute" fare if the trip was more than 15 minutes.
 If the ticket was lost, or if the trip took over 18 hours to complete, the driver was charged the highest possible toll for that exit.

 Exit 53A in Wichita, which opened in 2021, was the first cashless interchange on the turnpike system.
 The turnpike had a toll gantry on the exit ramp in lieu of a traditional toll plaza.
 Until the remainder of the turnpike went cashless in 2024, this interchange operated as a special cashless interchange within an otherwise cash-based ticketed system.
 Drivers without a K-TAG were asked to pay their toll online at the standard cash rates.
 If the toll was not paid after 10 days, a bill was mailed to the vehicle's registered owner at a slightly higher "video rate".
 If the mailed bill fell delinquent, the highest "violation rate" was charged along with late fees.

 In July 2023, the KTA announced that all existing toll booths would be replaced with cashless tolling gantries by the following year.
 At these toll gantries, a vehicle without K-TAG would have a picture taken of its license plate, and a bill for the toll would be mailed to its owner.
 In early 2024, the date for the conversion to cashless tolling was officially set to July 1, 2024.